 Next, we take samples of the grains from each truck to make sure they’re worthy of being made into Simpsons’ malts.
 Much like an X-Factor audition, we’re testing for a whole load of star quality before our malts make it through to the next round.
 The tests include but are not limited to:

 - Variety – We need to be absolutely certain that the barley variety we receive is pure – we require that all our barley is grown from certified seed.

 - Moisture content – The barley must contain the optimum level of moisture for later germination.

-- Embryo – It’s super important that the grain’s embryo is still alive (germinative capacity), otherwise it’s impossible to turn it into quality malt…if it’s dead, it’s dead.
+- Embryo – It’s super important that the grain’s embryo is still alive (germinative capacity), otherwise it’s impossible to turn it into quality malt.

 Through checks like these, we make sure that we only accept the very best grain into our maltings.
-Our farmer growers know these specifications and they are committed to meeting our high quality standards.
+Our farming customers know these specifications and, as a result, are committed to meeting our high quality standards.

 After we’re satisfied that we’ve got quality grains, the barley is placed through a dresser and combine.
 This is in order to remove any part of the barley that’s not suitable for brewing – things like thistle heads, straw, undersized corns or broken ones.

 After that, the grains are dried for storage by being circulated with warm air.

 Majorly important: the air temperature used for drying must be tailored to the barley’s moisture content, otherwise it won’t be dried properly.